Square-integrable representations and the coadjoint action of solvable Lie groups: Solvable Lie groups with nilradicals of codimension

-\begin{lemma} Let $G$ be a solvable Lie group with its nilradical $N$ and let $Z$ be the centre of $N$.
-If $\dim(G/N)=1$, then the following conditions are equivalent: \begin{enumerate}[{\rm(i)}] \item The Lie group $G$ has open coadjoint quasi-orbits. \item The Lie group $G$ has open coadjoint orbits. \item The center of $G$ is trivial, the generic coadjoint orbits of $N$ are flat, and $\dim Z=1$. \end{enumerate} If these conditions are satisfied, then for every open quasi-orbit we have $\Oc\in\gg^*/G$. \end{lemma}
+\begin{lemma} Let $G$ be a 1-connected solvable Lie group with its nilradical $N$ and let $Z$ be the centre of $N$.
+If $\dim(G/N)=1$, then the following conditions are equivalent: \begin{enumerate}[{\rm(i)}] \item The Lie group $G$ has open coadjoint quasi-orbits. \item The Lie group $G$ has open coadjoint orbits. \item The centre of $G$ is trivial, the generic coadjoint orbits of $N$ are flat, and $\dim Z=1$. \end{enumerate} If these conditions are satisfied, then every open coadjoint quasi-orbit is a coadjoint orbit. \end{lemma}

-\begin{proof} We have \eqref{codim1_lemma3_item2}$\iff$\eqref{codim1_lemma3_item3} by \cite[Lemma 3.7]{BB21b}, while the implication \eqref{codim1_lemma3_item2}$\implies$\eqref{codim1_lemma3_item1} is trivial.
+\begin{proof} We have \eqref{codim1_lemma3_item2}$\iff$\eqref{codim1_lemma3_item3} by \cite[Lemma 3.7]{BB23}, while the implication \eqref{codim1_lemma3_item2}$\implies$\eqref{codim1_lemma3_item1} is trivial.